cits3007/cits3007.github.io/assets/labs/lab00-mac-02-arm64.md

     ```bash
     curl --output Vagrantfile https://cits3007.arranstewart.io/labs/lab00-mac-arm64-Vagrantfile.rb
     ```

-    This Vagrantfile configures a virtual machine with 8GB RAM, 6 CPU cores, and a primary disk of 16GB in size.
+    You can alter the configuration if desired before bringing up the virtual machine, by editing the Vagrantfile (e.g. with `nano` or `vim`).
-    You can alter these if desired before bringing up the virtual machine.
+    The Vagrantfile contains (commented out lines) which configures a virtual machine with 8GB RAM and 6 CPU cores -- uncomment these and adjust as needed.
+But note that for our purposes, that amount of RAM and that many CPU cores are typically not needed.

 5.  **Launch the ARM64 environment**